 Any course that requires individual booking is not part of Local Teaching and therefore requires a study leave application on TURAS.
+This includes any optional regional or national courses.

 What about Hospital-based Teaching?

 During Hospital attachments a number of days are arranged for GP registrar education.
 These are not centrally administered.
 You need to apply for study leave to show that you have requested time off from the hospital department and that the request has been granted.